 The AKA provides radios, stopwatches, wind meters, clipboards, power strips, and bibs for judges and competitors.
-If you are in charge of any of the competitions, you may need rulebooks, score sheets or judging information.
+If you are in charge of any competitions, you may need rulebooks, score sheets, or judging information.
 Print your material and bring it with you or have it printed onsite.
 Your convention chairperson will tell you what items are reimbursable.
 Be sure to get all expenditures approved in advance.

 I have volunteered at the convention, is there anything special I should do?